 What can Backpacker Insurance do for you?

 Cover included for medical treatment at a suitable hospital and an Emergency Assistance Facilities service provided to help you locate the nearest and most suitable facility.
 Up to £1 million is available to cover medical treatment and associated expenses, however, please note an excess may apply to this section of cover unless you have an EHIC (European Health Insurance Card), Medicare in Australia or other mutual agreement between countries that enables a reduction in medical costs.
-The policy doesn't cover routine non-emergency tests or treatment.
+The backpacker insurance policy doesn't cover routine non-emergency tests or treatment.

 If you’re planning on any activities or a gap year trip whilst you’re away such as fruit or vegetable picking or catamaran sailing, we can provide cover as standard.
 However, if you’re feeling a little more adventurous and fancy cave diving or even shark diving, you can add this to your travel insurance at an additional cost.
 If you’re unsure which activities we cover or you can’t see your chosen activity, just give our travel team a call to see if we can cover it.

-The Personal Accident section of the Backpacker’s policy provides compensation in the event of bodily injury, disability or death caused by accidental or violent events.
+The Personal Accident insurance section of the Backpacker’s policy provides compensation in the event of bodily injury, disability or death caused by accidental or violent events.
 Please ensure you let us know of any hazardous activities you’ll be attempting during your travels as, we cannot cover personal accidents which occur during activities not usually included on your policy, unless you have let us know to add them on.
 Full details of included activities can be found in our policy wording below.

 It might be unlikely but just in case, the policy provides personal protection for accidental bodily injury and property damage whereby you’re held legally responsible for the incident, up to £1 million.
 So if a situation does arise, you won't be out of pocket.
 Please be aware this cover will not apply in relation to the use of any motorised vehicle.